panchaldeep009/realtime_to_do_laravel_vue/README.md

 # TO DO Real-time V 1.0
 This is a To Do Task list CRUD Real-time Application.
+In this app a user can create, read, edit and delete to do task and can see real-time changes of other user in to do task.

 ### V 1.0
    In this version app has real-time data refresh by calling HTTP requests in fix time interval.